 When we think of Alzheimer’s disease, many understand that this is a disease of ongoing, progressive deterioration in thinking.
-Our thinking ability and problem solving cognitive function- and our memory declines.
+Our thinking ability and problem-solving cognitive function decline, and our memory declines.

 But it is also associated with other features such as depression and impaired gait.
-Early studies now suggest that this kind of non-brain sign, if you will, may be early signs of Alzheimer’s.
+Early studies now suggest that this kind of non-brain sign, if you will, may be an early sign of Alzheimer’s.

 The authors looked at 900 dementia-free people and nine different muscle groups in the arms and legs and strength through the body core.
 The participants were followed for close to four years, and by then, 24% had developed Alzheimer’s.